sonatype-nexus-community/nexus-blobstore-google-cloud/README.md

 Building
 --------

-To build the project and generate the bundle use Maven
+To build the project and generate the bundle use Maven:

     mvn clean install

-If everything checks out, the nexus-blobstore-google-cloud bundle  should be available in the `target` folder

 Installing
 ----------

-After you have built the jar, copy the plugin (jar+feature) into the nexus install (rooted at `NEXUS_HOME` with `NEXUS_VERSION` being 3.6.0 or later):
+After you have built the project, copy the jar and feature into the nexus install (rooted at `NEXUS_HOME` with `NEXUS_VERSION` being 3.6.0 or later):

 ```bash
 mkdir -p ${NEXUS_HOME}/system/org/sonatype/nexus/plugins/nexus-blobstore-google-cloud/0.1.0